chi-rb/chi-authorization/README.md

   can :manage, User do |user|
     user == self
   end
-  cannot :detroy, Product if admin? end
+  can :detroy, Product if admin? end
 ```